GaryHopeMS/MSBuildLab330/Lab Script.md

 ### Implementing GetChatCompletionAsync()

 1. Open the **Services/SemanticKernel.cs** file.
-2. On inspecting this class, you will see that there is already code providing the service with an initilized local instance of the Sematic Kernel (you dont need to change anything in this step)
+2. On inspecting this class, you will see that there is already code providing the service with an initialized local instance of the Sematic Kernel (you don’t need to change anything in this step)

 ```csharp
    //Semantic Kernel